unitjs/unit.js/README.md

 **= Unit.js**

 Unit.js is test runner and framework agnostic, by default Unit.js run with [Mocha](http://unitjs.com/doc-mocha.html) but works with any other runner.
-Unit.js can be used as an assertion library or as a full stack units testing framework with [Mocha](http://unitjs.com/doc-mocha.html).
+Unit.js can be used as an assertion library or as a full stack unit testing framework with [Mocha](http://unitjs.com/doc-mocha.html).

   * [Unit.js introduction](http://unitjs.com/doc-introduction.html)
   * [Getting started](http://unitjs.com/doc-quickstart.html)